Adversarial Examples: Opportunities and Challenges: Conclusion

 \section{Conclusion}

 DNNs have recently achieved state-of-the-art performance on a variety of pattern recognition tasks.
-However, recent researches show that DNNs, like many other machine learning models, are vulnerable to AEs.
+However, recent researches show that DNNs, like many other ML models, are vulnerable to AEs.
 Although many AE construction and defense methods have been proposed, there are still some challenges to be solved.
 The state-of-the-art research is still in the adversarial development stage of ``while the priest climbs a post, the devil climbs ten''.
 In this survey, we review the state-of-the-art AE construction methods and the corresponding defense techniques, then summarize several challenges along with the future trends in this field.
 Although AEs have caused the deep learning to be questioned, it also prompts both academia and industry to understand the difference between AI and our human brain better.

-\begin{IEEEbiography}[{ }]{Jiliang Zhang} received the Ph.D. degree in Computer Science and Technology from Hunan University, Changsha, China in 2015.
+\begin{IEEEbiography}[{ }]{Jiliang Zhang} (M'15-SM'19) received the Ph.D. degree in Computer Science and Technology from Hunan University, Changsha, China in 2015.
 From 2013 to 2014, he worked as a Research Scholar at the Maryland Embedded Systems and Hardware Security Lab, University of Maryland, College Park.
 From 2015 to 2017, he was an Associate Professor with Northeastern University, China.
 Since 2017, he has joined Hunan University.
 His current research interests include hardware/hardware-assisted security, artificial intelligence security, and emerging technologies.

-Prof. Zhang was a recipient of the Hu-Xiang Youth Talent, and the best paper nominations in International Symposium on Quality Electronic Design 2017.
+Dr. Zhang was a recipient of the Hu-Xiang Youth Talent, and the best paper nominations in International Symposium on Quality Electronic Design 2017.
 He has been serving on the technical program committees of many international conferences such as ASP-DAC, FPT, GLSVLSI, ISQED and AsianHOST, and is a Guest Editor of the Journal of Information Security and Applications and Journal of Low Power Electronics and Applications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chen Li} is currently a graduate student at Hunan University.
-He received the B.S. degree in Computer Science and Technology, Nanjing Audit University in 2017.
-His current research interests include AI security and privacy. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Chen Li} received the B.S. degree in computer science and technology from Nanjing Audit University, Nanjing, China, in 2017.
+He is currently pursuing the M.S. degree in software engineering with Hunan University, Changsha, China.